-Paul Starr is a Partner of King & Wood Mallesons.
-He is Practice Team Leader in Hong Kong for Infrastructure and Dispute Resolution.
+Paul Starr is asialaw's Hong Kong Disputes Star of the Year, and joint coordinator of King & Wood Mallesons’ worldwide arbitration practice.
+Paul is Practice Team Leader in Hong Kong for Construction and Dispute Resolution.
 An honours graduate in law from Peterhouse, Cambridge University, England.
 Paul won a scholarship and the University's prestigious Squire Law Prize.

 Paul’s team won Asian Legal Counsel Award for best arbitration practice.
 The team is also several times winner of Asian Legal Business Construction Practice of the Year award, International Cross-border Law Firm of the Year in Hong Kong and Arbitration Advisory Firm of the Year in Hong Kong.
 He is one of six KWM lawyers to have been cited by Euromoney as a world leader in litigation.

 The Global Arbitration Review cites a client’s praise for Paul as: ‘Simply the best lawyer for dispute resolution in construction and industrials in the East Asia and Pacific region.
 From the outset he goes straight to the heart of the matter, developing strong, clear lines of argument and identifying and neutralising points of weakness early in the process.
 He is able to inform and guide preparation of the supporting technical and financial analyses and he is excellent in marshalling the required high-quality technical resources, both in-house in the client and from external sources”.